-When shifted to the same 1981-2010 baseline, the UM CCI GFS-based preliminary daily global temperature anomaly estimate for August so far is about 0.05C higher than the CFSR September estimate reported by WeatherBELL and the October-to-date is running about 0.08C higher.
+When shifted to the same 1981-2010 baseline, the UM CCI GFS-based preliminary daily global temperature anomaly estimate for September was 0.10C higher than the CFSR September estimate reported by WeatherBELL and the October-to-date is running about 0.08C higher.
 In the two graphs below where the reference period is labeled 1981-2010, the daily UM CCI CFSR global temperature anomaly estimates have been shifted on a monthly basis to approximate a shift in the reference period from the non-standard 1979-2000 used by UM CCI to the most recent standard climatological reference period of 1981-2010 based on monthly averages for those periods.
 The monthly reference period baseline shifts range from -0.09C for June through August to -0.16C for November and average -0.12C for the year.

 The graph below provides a closer look at the NH and SH temperature anomaly trends this year so far and includes Global and Tropics as well for comparison.